 It sounds simple: Osteopenia is low bone mineral density.
 So improving bone mineral density would reverse the diagnosis, right?
-Some medications can help put bone density back into the normal range, but not everyone will or should take long-term medication.
+Some medications can help put bone density back into the normal range, but not everyone will or should take long-term medication for osteopenia.
 However, there are other steps you can take to slow the progression from osteopenia to osteoporosis.

 Osteopenia means your bone mineral density is significantly below the average for a young normal woman.
 Up until about the age of 25, your bones are building at a rate faster than they can break down.
 You reach peak bone mass by that time.
 Some inherited factors can cause you to have a low peak mass that is already in the osteopenic range.
 For about 10-15 years, your bone density usually remains stable but in your late 30s and 40s, bone loss starts to occur.
 For women in their late 40s, as they approach menopause, the rate of bone loss accelerates substantially putting more women at risk for osteopenia and/or osteoporosis.